If you’ve spent much time in the fibromyalgia community lately, then you know there’s quite a bit of interest in using CBD oil for fibromyalgia pain.

 Since January, my fibromyalgia pain has intensified, and the hemp oil has become less effective.
 It takes more to get the desired pain relief.
 I’ve interviewed numerous cannabis experts over the past year or so, and they all give me the same advice, which I’m now sharing with you: If you live in a state where cannabis is legal, then it is always better to use marijuana-based CBD oil purchased from a dispensary because it contains THC and other cannabinoids that have cumulative pain-fighting benefits.
 Buying from a dispensary also ensures you’re receiving a safe, reliable product.

 Update as of Dec.
 15, 2016…

-I was approved for my medical marijuana card in September.
+I live in Delaware and was approved for my medical marijuana card in September.
 I’ve shared my experiences with using cannabis in this post.

 For further information, I will direct you to ProjectCBD.
 It’s probably the most comprehensive, accurate website online for information related to CBD.
 ProjectCBD’s founder is a journalist, like myself, and he doesn’t sell any products on his site, so he has no “dog in the race,” so to speak.
 He does include a resource section for locating reliable, safe CBD products.

 Have you tried CBD oil for fibromyalgia?
 Did it help?
 Leave a comment below!